programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-21.png)

-Notice that **the URL of the post** is your local website URL (localhost:4000) followed by the year/month/date of publication, followed by the title as written in your filename and .html (e.g. *localhost:4000/2016/02/29/a-post-about-my-research.html*).
+Notice that **the URL of the post** is your local website URL (e.g. localhost:4000/JekyllDemo/) followed by the year/month/date of publication, followed by the title as written in your filename and .html (e.g. *localhost:4000/JekyllDemo/2016/02/29/a-post-about-my-research.html*).
 Jekyll is converting the Markdown file you authored in the _posts folder into this HTML webpage.

 **Deleting a file** from the _posts folder removes it from your website (you can try this with the "Welcome to Jekyll!!" sample post).